Grimish-ng/TB-X606F-CPUGovernor/README.md

 # CPU Governor — TB-X606F
 ### Lenovo Tab M10 HD 2nd Gen · Mediatek Helio P22T
-Pet Project Using Multiple AI's to develop an Device Specific app and go from there.
+Pet Project to develop an Device Specific app and go from there.
 This is just a learning project.
 I take no responsibility for hardware damaged from the use of this app.
+I've used SVN's for years but wanted more experience with github, forgejo etc. In addition to more experience using whole git workflow and android-sdk/koltin/gradle development instead of just compiling.
+Using these tools on linux CLI seems more complicated than native GUI's so this is my experience to myself.

 A native Android app for controlling CPU governor and frequency on the TB-X606F.
 Requires a **rooted device** (Magisk recommended).